so-okada/twXiv/README.md

 # Application Info

-This application twXiv gives arXiv daily new submissions by tweets, abstracts by replies, and cross-lists and replacements by retweets.
+This application twXiv gives arXiv daily new submissions by tweets, abstracts by replies, cross-lists by retweets, and replacements by quotes and retweets.
 We use python3 scripts. twXiv is not affiliated with arXiv.

 ## Setup

-* Install pandas, ratelimits, tweepy, nameparser, and beautifulsoup4.
+* Install pandas, ratelimit, semanticscholar, tweepy, twitter-text-parser, nameparser, and beautifulsoup4.

 	```
-	% pip3 install pandas ratelimits tweepy nameparser beautifulsoup4
+	% pip3 install pandas ratelimit semanticscholar tweepy twitter-text-parser nameparser beautifulsoup4
 	```

 * Let twXiv.py be executable.